queer-community-allies/queer-community-allies/projects/index.md

 ## Support GSAs

 Teens are amazing!
 We partner with local GSAs (gay straight alliances/gender sexuality alliances...it's a social club for queer teens on campus!) to provide tangible and emotional support to club members and advisors.
-Reach out through our Contact page if you want to get involved!
+Reach out through our Contact page if you want to get involved, or if you are part of a local GSA and looking for help.
+We can provide craft supplies, swag (stickers, flags, buttons, and more), pantry-stable snacks, books, information, and more!

 ## Educator Pins